 Pinterest is such an incredible and underrated tool for interior designers.
+In fact, we’ve dedicated an entire course in Studio Sessions to this very topic.
 It offers all the portfolio sharing power of Instagram with so much more potential for website traffic since the images click through to your website (or, they should).
 Here are our best recommendations for what, how, + when to Pin.

-What: Your Pinterest account should operate on a 70/30 split, with 70% of your Pins being relevant rePins and the remaining 30% your own work.
+What: Your Pinterest account should be a solid mix of your own portfolio work and relevant rePins.
 Be as selective as possible with your rePins.
 They should be high-quality and should complement your own style.
 You want viewers to click through to your profile, so give them a good idea of what to expect.
-As far as rePinning your own work, try to aim for once monthly.

 Another often overlooked aspect is the caption.
 Utilize that little space by including searchable terms.
 For example, you can get specific about room, style, and even paint colors or furniture pieces.
 Think of what might be searched for and help your photos be found.

-Check out this blog post for more tips for upping your Pinterest game.
+Check out this Studio Sessions course for more deep-dive, actionable tips for upping your Pinterest game.

 When: In short, as often as possible.
-Pinning your images should be an item on your to-do list after every photoshoot (more things you should be doing here).
+Pinning your images should be an item on your to-do list after every photoshoot.
 When you don’t have new images, it’s time to recycle older ones and add in some other appropriate content.
-We recommend using a scheduling tool like Tailwind and planning out your Pins as much as a month in advance (another great idea for batch work).
+We recommend using a scheduling tool and planning out your Pins well in advance (another great idea for batch work).

 Pinterest can be not only a source of inspiration but of leads — especially for interior designers.
-Like other forms of social media, it takes intentionality, organization, and consistency to make an impact.
-Continue to curate quality content and share beautiful images of your own, and watch how your numbers will translate to website views, inquiries, and followers on other platforms.
+We’ve dedicated an entire online course to Pinterest for Designers because we believe this platform has the potential to grow your business with website views, inquiries, and followers on other platforms.

 For more tips for elevating your interior design business, check out these posts: